taperj/teloscoin-tor/README.md

 #new password in plain text, not hashed.<br>
 &&    echo "HashedControlPassword 16:C7F40C06065809EE60D5C0B9086D2BDF88F32495CD1AE06E4571CB8212" >> /etc/tor/torrc \

-Make sure to allow port 8051/tcp in your hosts firewall(not within the container), this can usually be accomplished with:<br>
+Make sure to allow port 8051/tcp(or whatever port you specify to run the masternode on in the installer) in your hosts firewall(not within the container), this can usually be accomplished with:<br>
 sudo ufw allow 8051/tcp<br>
 <br>
-Tips for the developer:<br>
+Was this a helpful installer?<br>
+feel free to drop me a tip..<br>
 BTC: 3HLx5AMe9S5SWzVqLwAib3oyGZm5nAAWKe<br>
 TELOS: GPbuPVWKMKBYghszKi8N2iBCJgufmu3Li2<br>
 <br>